zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - (3CB Factions) Removed all cars which are non-authentic to Eastern European setting (pickups, Land Rovers etc)
 - (3CB Factions) Replaced vanilla cops with military police/rear echelon/national guard for USMC and US Army factions
 - (RHS) Fixed usage of 3CB Factions backpacks in pure RHS USMC Temperate faction
+- (SOGPF) Added M1 Garand, M1982A2, L1A1, L2A1, F1 SMG, new m16 and XM177 variants to Arms Dealer stock
 ### Removals
 - Removed Truely Random Crates parameter
 - Removed "Buy Loot Crate" action on vehicle box as loot crate was moved to general store to "Other" tab